Frequently Asked Questions About Amsterdam

 Traditionally a koffiehuis was a place where the working man could get a cheap cup of coffee as well as something to eat.
 The term has a more old-fashioned connotation than koffiebar (coffee bar) or koffietent (coffee tent).
 ‘Tent’ is an informal way to refer to a café, bar, restaurant, or other public catering facility.

 At DutchAmsterdam we’re not so much into making ‘Best of’ or ‘Top 10’ lists.
 If you fancy a satisfying cup of coffee you’re not going to travel halfway across town to visit someone’s #1, right?
 Just ask a nearby local for a recommendation.
+Just make sure whomever you ask knows you’re not after a smoke.

 There are 166 coffeeshops in Amsterdam, representing almost 30% of all coffeeshops in the Netherlands.